 myCigna Health Flex

 If you value flexibility—or have a family—consider these plans.
 With myCigna Health Flex plans, you can find the right balance between affordability and level of coverage.
-These plans feature a wide range of deductibles to help balance your monthly premium and medical expenses.
-Before you even meet your out-of-pocket maximum, a fixed copayment or coinsurance payment is all you will pay for many covered medical services like office visits, prescriptions and urgent care.
-The myCigna Health Flex plans give you the freedom to choose a plan and a monthly premium that suits your wallet—and your lifestyle.
+These plans feature a wide range of deductibles to help balance your monthly premium and out-of-pocket medical costs.
+Before you meet your out-of-pocket maximum, a fixed copayment or coinsurance payment is what you will pay for many covered medical services like office visits, prescriptions and urgent care.
+The myCigna Health Flex plans give you the freedom to choose a plan and a monthly premium that suits your wallet—and your health insurance needs.

 It’s your choice:

-- Multiple levels of medication coverage, including $4 generics
+- Multiple levels of medication coverage, including $4 in-network generics.

 When you compare Health Flex plans, think about how much financial risk you’re willing to take.
-In the worst-case scenario, how much money do you have in the bank to cover the year’s medical expenses?
+In the worst-case scenario, can you afford unforeseen medical expenses?
 Make sure you consider the options carefully.

 These examples might help you decide:

 Example: Let’s say you’re single, and you’re fairly healthy.
 No chronic health problems.
 You choose a Silver myCigna Health Flex 3400 plan.
 You like the moderate monthly premium.
-You’re fine with the $3,400 annual deductible and $6,350 annual out-of-pocket maximum.
-You like the idea that after you satisfy the out-of-pocket maximum, 100% insurance coverage kicks in—so Cigna pays all remaining qualifying medical bills.
+You’re fine with the $3,400 annual in-network deductible and $6,350 annual in-network out-of-pocket maximum.
+You like the idea that after you satisfy the out-of-pocket maximum, 100% insurance coverage kicks in to cover remaining eligible expenses.
 You don’t expect to have health problems during the next year, but if you do need surgery and a hospital stay, you know where you stand.

-Example: Maybe you’ve got a family (two teenagers) and you just need basic coverage.
+Example: Maybe you’ve got a family (two teenagers) and you are shopping for affordable coverage.
 The kids don’t see doctors much anymore.
-All you need are yearly checkups.
-You like the low monthly premium of the Bronze myCigna Health Flex 5500 plan.
-You are okay with having low fixed copays only for the first two doctor's visit each year for each family member because you don’t think you will need more than that.
+All you think you will need are yearly checkups.
+You like the lower monthly premium of the Bronze myCigna Health Flex 5500 plan.
+You are okay with having lower fixed copays only for the first two doctor's visit each year for each family member because you don’t think you will need more than that.
 Plus, you like the fact that in-network preventive care will be 100% covered.

 myCigna Copay Assure